+44 (0)1543 251478 info@igniters.co.uk

 Flame Systems

-Flame systems are used on a variety of applications where a hard and stable flame is required.
-Flame systems use a mixture of air and fuel gas to produce a flame similar to that of a blowtorch or oxy-acetylene torch.
+Flame systems are used on a variety of applications where a robust, stable flame is required.
+Flame systems use a mixture of air and fuel gas to produce a flame similar to that of an oxy-acetylene or blowtorch.
 There are two types of flame system; the inspirated system and the premix system.
 Both types consist of a combination a control unit, premix unit, torch and other ancillary equipment.

-- The premix unit is used to control and mix the air and fuel gas, with pressure regulators and jets (orificices), supplied to the torch on premix systems.
+• The premix unit is used to control and mix the air and fuel gas, with pressure regulators and jets (orifices), supplied to the torch on premix systems.

 For more information on the equipment suitable for use on flame systems, see the pages on control units, premix units, torches and ancillary equipment.